nistude/git-pr/README.md

 ## Usage

+List pull requests

+    $ git pr list              # all open pull requests for the active repository
+    $ git pr list --all        # all open pull requests for all my repositories
+    $ git pr list --all --mine # all my open pull requests for all my repositories

 Submit a pull request for the current branch:

     $ git pr submit --title "my title" --message "longer description"